-Tips for spotting kids who are too sick for school or day care and how to find great care for them when you have to work.
+Tips for spotting kids who are too sick for school or day care.

 It’s a typical weekday morning.
 You’re dressed for work, you’ve made lunches, grabbed your keys, forgotten your phone and gone back for it, loaded the kids in the car and strapped the baby in the car seat.
 And then it happens.
 One or more of your children vomits.
 You’re out of sick time and your spouse has a career-making meeting today.
-What do you do?
+Do you roll the dice and drop the kids off or play it safe and keep the sick one(s) home?
+We’ve got tips to help you make the right decision.

 How sick is too sick for school or day care?